125 Word Feelings List + How Identifying Feelings Can Improve Relationships

 - It’s a new feeling.
 If you’ve never experienced a feeling before, it can be hard to describe or understand.
 This is especially true for teens and young adults.

 - You’re internally censored.
-Sometimes, our childhood can determine what emotions are safe and which aren’t, which can cause us to learn to avoid certain emotions.
+Sometimes, our childhood or past experiences can determine what emotions are safe and which aren’t, which can cause us to learn to avoid certain emotions.
 For example, if your parents punished you whenever you cried, you may subconsciously forbid yourself from feeling sad.
+It may not feel "safe" to have certain feelings.

 There are several schools of thought in the study of emotion.
 A popular theory comes from Paul Eckman, a psychologist who identified six basic emotions.
 He suggests that these emotions are universal, existing in all human cultures.
 Later in his career, he added additional basic emotions to round out the list.
 Some of the emotions include: